Jessica Bendinger: Education

 Bendinger graduated from Columbia University in 1988.
 She is a classmate of screenwriter Andrew W. Marlowe.
 While at Columbia, Bendinger interned for the music magazine SPIN.
 After graduation, she worked for MTV News.

 Career

-In 1991, Bendinger directed a music video for Queen Latifah and her song "Fly Girl."
+In 1991, Bendinger directed a music video for Queen Latifah's song "Fly Girl."
 The video was nominated for a Billboard Music Award.

 Bendinger has written several films, including 2000's Bring It On, 2004's First Daughter and 2006's Aquamarine.
 She was also a writer and creative consultant for Sex and the City, as well as a producer of the 2005 film The Wedding Date, starring Debra Messing.
 She wrote and directed Stick It, released in April 2006 as her directorial debut.

-Bendinger is a former model who worked for designer Stephen Sprouse and appeared on the runway in the film Slaves of New York.
+Bendinger is a former model who worked for designer Stephen Sprouse, and appeared on the runway in the film Slaves of New York.

 Bendinger's first novel, The Seven Rays, was published in 2009 by Simon & Schuster.
-The story follows 17-year-old, Beth Michaels, who uncovers elements of the supernatural on her journey of self-discovery.
+The story follows 17-year-old Beth Michaels, who uncovers elements of the supernatural on her journey of self-discovery.